 Child Wellbeing Coordinators contribute to building the capacity of the Local Health Districts/ Specialty Health Networks in how they respond to the needs of vulnerable children, young people and families, and address child protection reform goals in NSW.
-This includes being available to consult with and provide advice and education to health managers and workers.
+This includes being available to consult with and provide advice and education to health services.

 Eleven Family Referral Services are a whole of government Keep Them Safe initiative operating across NSW.
 They are delivered by NGOs under contract with NSW Kids and Families.
 Family Referral Services engage and assist vulnerable children, young people and families to access the support services they need to prevent escalation.
 FRS link families to a range of local support services including case management, housing, parenting education, supported play-group, drug and alcohol / mental health services, youth support services and respite care.
 FRS also have a role in improving the knowledge of service providers about local support services in their catchment area, and strengthening coordination and collaboration.

 Sustaining NSW Families